passivestar/quickmenu/MANUAL.md

 `de3` **Intersect.** Same as `de1` but for intersect operation.

-`deq` **Plane Intersect Island.** A view-dependent operator that cuts an island with a plane that goes through the center of the active element (optionally can be changed to the center of selected geometry) and oriented towards the viewport camera (Snapped to 90 degrees by default).
+`deq` **Plane Intersect Island.** A view-dependent operator that cuts an island with a plane that goes through the center of the active element (optionally can be changed to the center of selected geometry) and is oriented towards the viewport camera (Snapped to 90 degrees by default).
 Convenient for cutting through complex meshes with ngons.
-Optionally clears inner/outer side of the intersection plane.
-Optionally can be change to cut through the whole mesh instead of island.
+Optionally clears the inner/outer side of the intersection plane.
+Optionally can be changed to cut through the whole mesh instead of the island.

 `dew` **Plane Intersect Selection.** Same as `deq` but only cuts through selection